Grantvs123/SolarFactsNW/PHASE4D_COMPLETION_REPORT.md

 **Security**: Fully Implemented
 **Backup**: Secured on GitHub

-The SolarFactsNW AI PatchBay system is now fully operational with live API integration, comprehensive fallback systems, and production-ready configuration.
+The SolarFactsNW SolarFactsNW system is now fully operational with live API integration, comprehensive fallback systems, and production-ready configuration.
 All Phase 4D objectives have been successfully achieved.

 ---
 **Final Commit**: a833885f15258e575cb1d33144b694637c1ee130